© Boat City Yachts, Inc. June 22,, 2025

 Jabsco AL41 Pumps

-These pumps suffered from two design problems in
+These pumps suffered from several design problems.